Thinking of posting my website to Filipino developer subreddits to

 into the borders, color choices, fonts, animations, and interaction

-an active crime scene.
-I wanted every pixel to scream into
+or an active crime scene.
+I wanted every pixel to

 I used animejs, but I didn’t use it for every effect there is.
 Maybe

-SVG and CSS filters.
-Tried to keep it as vanilla as possible, but also
+are SVG and CSS filters.
+Tried to keep it as vanilla as possible,

-that means some of the effects don’t work in Firefox and Safari, but
+but also that means some of the effects don’t work in Firefox and

-there’s decent fallback styles for everything so all’s good.
+Safari, but there’s decent fallback styles for everything so all’s

 For the curious, I use SVG filters in backdrop-filter, and aparently